Ahmed Al-Jarallah: Biography

 Jarallah was born in 1942, and according to a leaked US diplomatic cable from 1989 is "a Kuwaiti of relatively recent Saudi origin [and] relatively humble background".
 In 1963, Al-Jarallah started his journalism career as a junior reporter in the Kuwaiti daily Al Rai Alaam, eventually becoming Managing Editor and Deputy Editor-in-Chief.
 In 1965, he left the newspaper to join the weekly magazine Al-Seyassah as Editor-in-Chief.
 In the late 1960s, Al-Jarallah was able to "parlay a winning personality and a friendship with the then-minister of information [Jaber Al-Ali Al-Sabah] into a publishing empire".
-In 1968, he bought Al-Seyassah, a weekly magazine at the time, from Abdulaziz Al-Masaeed with a bank loan and then secured the license to turn the weekly magazine into a daily newspaper from his friend the minister.
+In 1968, he bought Al-Seyassah, a weekly magazine at the time, from Abdulaziz Al-Masaeed with a bank loan and then secured the license from his friend the minister to turn the weekly magazine into a daily newspaper.

-In 1977, Jarallah expanded Al-Seyassah into a media group, which also published the English-language Arab Times newspaper and the weekly magazine Al-Hadaf (الهدف), in partnership with Syrian businessman Mazen Al-Tarazi.
-In 1977, the assets of Al-Seyassah were estimated at more than five million Kuwaiti dinars ($17.25m), which included what was described as the most modern printing press in the Middle East.
+In 1977, Jarallah expanded Al-Seyassah into a media group, which also published the English-language Arab Times newspaper and the weekly magazine Al-Hadaf (الهدف), In 1977, the assets of Al-Seyassah were estimated at more than five million Kuwaiti dinars ($17.25m), which included what was described as the most modern printing press in the Middle East.
 In 2011, Al-Jarallah received a Challenger 605 business jet from Bombardier Aerospace.